JessieChiu1/Misfit_Server/README.md

 You should see something like this:
     ```
     listening
-    connected to MongoDB @ac-nr0bkff-shard-00-01.awn8gnn.mongodb.net
+    connected to MongoDB @{some string.net}
     ```

 ## TODOs
 - need to refactor the routes and controllers function:
     - I built the backend code before thinking deeply about what I want my frontend to be able to do so I created routes/controllers function based on what I think I need.
 As I flesh out the backend, I will need to rewrite the backend code.
 - flesh out schemas
     - same issue: I create the schema without thinking too much about features.
-As I get a better sense of what featuers I want to include I will need to rewrite the schema
+As I get a better sense of what features I want to include I will need to rewrite the schema
         - **Tags**
         - **Better organize what type I need in post schema**
         - **user profile picture?**